khushbujain41709/Custom-Compiler/README.md

 | `objdump -d -M intel output.obj` | Disassembles the intermediate object file for debugging |

 ## Output
-Assembly instructions will be written to `output.asm`
+Assembly instructions will be written to `output.asm`<br>
+Whole output is written in `mainOutput.txt`